 But throughout my years in school, the Lord slowly began to move on my heart in deeper ways.
 I started some small prayer and worship meetings with friends from New Hampshire and the Lord began to breathe on them.
 It was only a short time after beginning my job in corporate America that I began wondering if I was really supposed to sit in a cubicle for 8 hours a day for the next 40 years.
-There was an ache in my heart for greater friendship with Jesus, something I now know He put there.
 So I prayed earnestly for God’s direction and for His will to be done in my life.

 Two years later, the Lord opened the door for me to attend the “One Thing Internship”, a six-month internship program at the International House of Prayer in Kansas City.
 The internship is focused around the 24/7 prayer room where worship and prayer has ascended before God non-stop since September 1999.
 Leaving a secure, high paying job and moving halfway across the country seemed like a big step and a foolish decision in the eyes of the world.
 But in December 2003, I left my job and moved to Kansas City.

 I knew the Lord was aligning my steps during that season of my life.
 The Lord was calling me into full-time ministry, missions, and teaching.

 Since January 2004, I've been raising my own financial support to pursue full-time ministry and theological education so that I can be an effective minister of the Gospel of Jesus Christ.